UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 - **Dexterity (DEX)** for tests of agility or precision
 - **Willpower (WIL)** for tests of concentration, battles of will, or interactions with magic

-**Advantage & Disadvantage** When a character has advantage on a roll, roll two dice instead of one and take the better result.
-When a character has disadvantage on a roll, roll two dice instead of one and take the worse result.

 ### Encumbrance

 A person can carry up to ten (10) items.
 Some items are **bulky** -- these require two hands to carry or wield, and count as two items for encumbrance purposes.
 Some items are **tiny** -- any number of the same type of **tiny** items fit into the same slot.
 A purse of 300 coins counts as one item.

 **Fatigue** Some effects will give a character a point of fatigue.
 When this happens, the fatigue takes up an inventory slot just like any other item.
 Fatigue can be removed with a long rest.

-When a character's item slots are completely filled, the following happens:
+When a character's item slots are completely filled, their HP becomes 0.

-- HP becomes 0
-- Disadvantage on all saves

 ## Equipment